EU AI Act · Article 50 in force · marking deadline 2 December 2026

 Recorded · Tamper-evident

-Four obligations.
-One deadline.
-Easy for a regulator to check.
+Four obligations, in force, all easy for a regulator to check.

-Article 50 isn't a paperwork exercise — it's visible on your live product.
-That's exactly why enforcement is simple, and why proof matters.
+Every Article 50 duty shows up on your live product, in plain view.
+That's why enforcement is simple, and why proof matters.

 ART.
 50(1)